pgrok/pgrok/README.md

 Stable subdomains and SSO are two things too expensive.

+Why not just pick one from the [Awesome Tunneling](https://github.com/anderspitman/awesome-tunneling)?
+Think broader.
+Not everyone is a dev who knows about server operations.
+For people working as community managers, sales, and PMs, booting up something locally could already be a stretch and requiring them to understand how to set up and fix server problems is a waste of team's productivity.

+Copy, paste, and run is the best UX for everyone.

 ## How?

 Before you get started, make sure you have the following: